-Twist the knob to position 2 to turn the headlights to full intensity for night driving.
+Twist the knob to the position 2 to turn to full intensity for driving at night.

 High-low beams-For high beams, turn the headlights on and push the lever away from you (position 1).
 Pull the lever toward you (position 2) for low beams.